 From there, we hopped back on a train to Watford to make our way to the studios.
 Every moment in the taxi ride from the train station to Leavesden had me in knots of such excitement!

 Once you’ve picked up your tickets from the self-service machines, you can venture inside to wait in line.
 Don’t worry about how long you may be waiting for – your tickets have a time slot to ensure you’re not kept waiting for too long.

-Even waiting in line lets you see props and staging from the films, as you’re greeted by the Cupboard Under The Stairs even before you hand your tickets in.
+Even waiting in line lets you see props and staging from the films, such as being greeted by the Cupboard Under The Stairs even before you hand your tickets in.

-There are so many wonders to behold here.
+There are so many wonders to behold at the studios.
 The first building inside holds most props including the Quidditch equipment, Yule Ball props and all of the magical utensils from Dumbledore’s Office.